-Owners say these 12-30 inch long, intelligent birds are incredibly noisy because they like to chat, trill, and screech all day long.
-Sometimes this is in response to stimulation, but sometimes they just like to entertain themselves.
+Owners say these 12-to-30-inch-long, intelligent birds are incredibly noisy because they like to chat, trill, and screech all day long.
+Sometimes, this is in response to stimulation, but sometimes, they just like to entertain themselves.

 One of their funniest habits is throwing a massive tantrum if they don’t get their way, but because they are friendly, playful, and loving, they are excellent, if somewhat high-maintenance, parrot pets on par with dogs in terms of care levels required.
 They’re best for experienced parrot owners.